Argentine football legend Diego Maradona dies aged 60 | DW | 25.11.2020

 Football icon Diego Maradona has died.
-The 60-year-old had recently been struggling with health issues.
+Considered one of the greatest players ever, Maradona was known for far more than his infamous 'Hand of God' incident.
+The 60-year-old had recently struggled with health issues.

-Argentine football legend Diego Maradona has died at the age of 60, his spokesman announced Wednesday.
+Argentine football legend Diego Maradona has died at the age of 60, his lawyer announced Wednesday.

 Earlier this month, Maradona left hospital having undergone surgery to remove a blood clot on his brain, with his lawyer Matias Morla saying it was a "miracle" that the clot "which could have taken his life, was detected."